mrshll/mmx/data/Writing/Self-hosted Mastodon.md

   	0 1 * * 1 /usr/bin/letsencrypt renew >> /home/mastodon/letsencrypt.log
   	5 1 * * 1 /bin/systemctl reload nginx

 Finishing the guide, everything worked except css and js assets were not being served.
-After a bit of digging, I found {https://github.com/mastodon/mastodon/issues/3584, this issue} and changed the permissions of the `mastodon` user's home directory per the issue.
+After a bit of digging, I found [this issue](https://github.com/mastodon/mastodon/issues/3584) and changed the permissions of the `mastodon` user's home directory per the issue.

 ![screenshot of my instance displaying my migrated profile](img/mastodon-running.png)

 # 3. Instance configuration

 Everything was running!
-I created my admin user, migrated an existing account to the server, to live at {https://werm.world/@mrshll, @mrshll@werm.world} - but the timeline was empty!
+I created my admin user, migrated an existing account to the server, to live at [@mrshll@werm.world](https://werm.world/@mrshll) - but the timeline was empty!
 This was an important detail to federation that I didn't understand before setting up the server.

 Running and instance of uno (or a small cohort) has two main drawbacks that I've found so far:
 + a mastodon server is only aware of instances it is federated with, and only has passive information about posts that occur during its time running